sleepytaco/XKCDTextMode/README.md

 - [X] Store comics marked favorite by the user using a RecyclerView
 - [X] Bottom naviagtion to switch between Home view, Favorite comics view and History view
 - [X] User can mark/unmark comics as favorites withtin the Favorite and History recycler views
-- [ ] Via a progress bar the user can keep track of number of viewed comics and is updated as the user reads new comics
+- [X] Via a progress bar the user can keep track of number of viewed comics and is updated as the user reads new comics
+- [X] A floating action button in the history view to instantly delete all history

 ## Video Walkthrough